My Plantiful Cooking

 ❔Commonly asked questions

-Is tteokbokki vegan?
+Is jjajang tteokbokki spicy?

 Jjjajang tteokbokki in a pan with wooden spatula.
 There is some chopped green onion and soy sauce beside.